AdriaandeJongh/App-Store-Asset-Uploader/README.md

       <img width="616" alt="Screenshot of the created directories." src="https://user-images.githubusercontent.com/5611323/44308416-b4a63680-a3b5-11e8-9572-94503bb8708d.png">
 2. Add all your assets to the newly created `/Assets/` directory, placing all screenshots and app previews with the right sizes in the right folders in each locale.

+      <img width="820" alt="Example of a fully filled-in locale." src="https://user-images.githubusercontent.com/5611323/44308364-a3a8f580-a3b4-11e8-9dc8-6dee42f359ce.png">

-   - See the size reference below for what screenshot and app preview sizes belong in which folders (aka 'display targets').
+   - See the size reference below for what screenshot and app preview sizes belong in which folders.
-   - Name screenshots in the format of `<position_in_app_store>.png`, eg. `1.png`, `2.png`, etc.
-   - Name app previews in the format of `AppPreview-<position_in_app_store>.mp4`, eg. `AppPreview-1.mp4`, `AppPreview-2.mp4`, etc.
+   - Name screenshots in the format of `<position_in_app_store>.png`, eg. `1.png`, `2.png`, etc, and app previews in the format of `AppPreview-<position_in_app_store>.mp4`, eg. `AppPreview-1.mp4`, `AppPreview-2.mp4`, etc.
    - The position number of the screenshots is unrelated to the position numbers of the app previews: start both with 1.

-      <img width="820" alt="Example of a fully filled-in locale." src="https://user-images.githubusercontent.com/5611323/44308364-a3a8f580-a3b4-11e8-9dc8-6dee42f359ce.png">

-   - Within one display target, you can skip adding a screenshot or app preview in a locale when it's the same as the asset of the default locale.
-For example, if `2.png` in de-DE (German) is the same screenshot as the `2.png` of en-US (English), and en-US was set as the default locale in your `1.Settings.config` file, then not including the `2.png` to de-DE will still add the `2.png` from en-US to the de-DE locale on the App Store.
+   - The locale you set as the default locale in `1.Settings.config` should have all screenshots and app previews in all display targets.
+For other locales, you can skip adding a screenshot or app preview when it's the same as the asset of the default locale.
+If you skip an asset in a not-default locale, the asset of the default locale will be put in the metadata for that non-default locale.
+As an example: if the default locale set in your `1.Settings.config` file is en-US (English) and only the screenshots `1.png` and `5.png` need to be localised to de-DE (German), the English locale folder will have all screenshots and app previews while the German locale folder will only have the screenshots `1.png` and `5.png`.

       <img width="820" alt="Example of a locale relying on assets from the default locale." src="https://user-images.githubusercontent.com/5611323/44308378-f1bdf900-a3b4-11e8-95d9-65d54192bbff.png">

-   - The locale you set as the default locale in `1.Settings.config` should have all screenshots and app previews you want to show, as missing screenshots or app previews are taken from the default locale.
-   - Every locale with localised app previews should have an `AppPreview-settings.xml`.
+   - Every locale with app previews should have an `AppPreview-settings.xml`.
 A template is automatically created in the default locale.
 Edit each `preview_image_time#` in `AppPreview-settings.xml` to indicate which frame should be the poster frame of the app preview.
 Funnily enough, the format of this time indication for this at-most-30-second-video is `hours:minutes:seconds:frames`.
 3. Run `3.ApplyMetadata.command`.
 This will scan the assets directory for all .png's and .mp4's, copy the relevant files to the .itmsp file, and update the metadata.xml to point at the files inside the .itmsp package.
 4. Run `4.VerifyMetadata.command`.
 This will connect with the App Store and verify that the metadata.xml was filled in correctly and all referenced assets are uploadable.
+Watch the output of the Terminal window to see if the verification succeeded or failed, and resolve any errors if needed.
 5. Run `5.Upload.command`.
 Your assets will be uploaded and processed by the App Store, but may take up to 24 hours (!!) to be fully processed and show up in App Store Connect.
 In the meantime, you may run `6.GetStatus.command` to get the status of your latest upload(s).

 ## Size reference per display target